Pandalism/pandalism.github.io/_posts/2020-06-27-i-impulse-bought-a-server.md

 A reasonable person would take this as a sign that maybe, **I don't need a server and maybe I should put these thoughts to sleep**.

-## Screw it buying it anyways
+## Screw it, buying it anyways

 But that person is not me.
+It had gotten into my head that I needed to have minute control over my NAS, I needed to be able to tinker with it, to install what ever I wanted on it, I needed to have my own server.

 My eBay Saved Searches alerted me to a suspiciously cheap listing, **£104**, no bids, and I kept an eye on it; examining it for reasons as to why it would be so cheap compared to all the other listings.
 Alas, I think the only reason was because the seller forgot to add the "Gen8" qualifier to the title, and thus it received no attention.
 After a successful bidding war against no one, its now sitting in my living room, waiting to be tinkered with!
 It again was improperly packaged and had a big old dent in it, but I'm keeping it.

-{% include img.html assetsFolder=page.assets link='gen8.jpg' caption="Average scene in a distribution centre" %}
+{% include img.html assetsFolder=page.assets link='gen8.jpg' caption="HAL 9000" %}

-Bought some 16gb RAM, bought 3x14TB drives, and a E3-1260L CPU..
+I immediately bought some 16GB ram and an E3-1260L to swap in for another £80.
+This brings it on par with the cpu in the Gen10 Plus (Base: G5420) and above the best you could get with Gen10 (X3421), at about half the price.
+Also managed to get a proper steal on harddrives and have three 14TB drives incoming.
+I can't wait to get around to playing with FreeNAS, or Proxmox or whatever comes out of this!

+{% include img.html assetsFolder=page.assets link='processor_comparison.png' caption="HAL 9000" %}

 ## Conclusions

- - Sometimes you just want something and you will justify it anyway you want, but really, you just have to admit theres no rational reason why you want it; and thats OK.
+ - Sometimes you just want something and you will justify it anyway you want, but really, you just have to admit there's no rational reason why you want it; and that is OK.
  - Optimise before looking to buy something better.
 I see this often in the automotive world where suppliers are more than happy to just add more processing power when really, they should be looking at optimising the code.
 (OEM pays so who cares, right?)
- - Ask online sellers to please wrap up a server with more than a cereal box.
+ - Ask online sellers to please wrap up a server with *more* than a **cereal box**.

-Alas, Felix out.